Phase Noise in RF and Microwave Amplifiers: Analysis and design rules

 Denoting with $P_0$ the input power, the power at the input of each cell is $P_0/m$.
 Consequently the white phase noise is

 at the output of each cell, and

 at the output of the parallel amplifier, after adding $m$ signals of equal power, same statistical properties, and independent.
-This also means that the noise figure of the PA is equal to the noise figure $F$ of one cell.
+This also means that the noise figure of the parallel amplifier is equal to the noise figure $F$ of one cell.